sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerRebootScheduleV2.md

   * Active (System.Boolean) True if there is an active reboot cycle for this schedule, false otherwise.

-  * Day (Citrix.Broker.Admin.SDK.RebootScheduleDays?)
-When the frequency is weekly, day of the week on which the schedule reboot starts.
+  * Day (Citrix.Broker.Admin.SDK.RebootScheduleDays) When the frequency is weekly, day of the week on which the schedule reboot starts.

   * Description (System.String) An optional description for the reboot schedule.